jrfnl/clearPHP/_rules/good-practices/always-use-semicolon.md

 * `require` and `require_once`
 * `exit`

-This rules doesn't require the adding of an extra semicolon when they are not needed.
+This rule doesn't require the adding of an extra semicolon when it isn't needed.

 {% highlight php %}
 <?php